A History of Non-water based Fire Extinguishment

-Aerosol technology, invented in 1987, uses a patented means of ignition to disperse micron-sized particles of potassium to inhibit the chemical reaction of fire and to absorb its heat.
+Aerosol technology, invented in 1987, uses a thermal means of ignition to disperse micron-sized particles of potassium to inhibit the chemical reaction of fire and to absorb its heat.

 Since then, various advances have been made in the industry of fire science, one of which has the capacity to unite the fire extinguishment potential of chlorofluorocarbons without danger to health, the environment, or to goods: Condensed aerosol.
 Invented around the same time as the Montreal Protocol, the process of aerosolization uses the basic principles of both the earliest and the latest in fire science advantaces: using potassium as the primary compound, micron-sized particles inhibit the chemical reaction of fire, suppressing flames and reducing temperature without the hazards previously caused by Halon breakdown.
 In other words, aerosolized potassium is capable of effectively fighting fire without the risk of hydrogen fluoride or phosgene gas.
 It is this technology we utilize in our generators at Flame Guard USA.